 Don't: Wait until the Last Minute

 Things go wrong, even when the rifle is just sitting in a safe.
-Maybe solvent got into your trigger and gummed it up.
-Maybe the springs gave out in your turrets.
+Maybe solvent got into the trigger and gummed it up.
+Maybe the springs gave out in the turrets.
 Maybe last year's shot broke the firing pin.
-Maybe...
+Maybe.......

 In a perfect world, we would be practicing once a month at varying distances.
 In reality, it would be great if the zero is checked roughly one month before season.
 That will allow enough time to fix any problems that may have occurred.
 If needed, do a confidence shot one week before the opener.